ofirpress/ofirpress.github.io/about.md

 I am a PhD candidate (ABD) at the Paul G. Allen School for Computer Science & Engineering at the University of Washington, where I am very fortunate to be advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
 I am on the job market- please reach out :)

+During my PhD I spent two years as a visiting researcher at Facebook AI Research Labs on [Luke Zettlemoyer's](https://www.cs.washington.edu/people/faculty/lsz) team where I mainly worked with [Mike Lewis](https://ai.facebook.com/people/mike-lewis/).
+Prior to that, in the summer of 2019 I interned at Facebook AI Research with [Omer Levy](https://levyomer.wordpress.com/).
+Towards the end of my PhD I spent half a year as a visiting researcher at [MosaicML](https://www.mosaicml.com/) on [Jonathan Frankle's](http://www.jfrankle.com/) team.

 I've been writing papers on neural language modeling since 2016.
 My focus is on figuring out what issues aren't solved by scaling in LMs, and how to improve LMs without increasing the number of parameters, runtime or memory usage.

 The weight tying method I developed is used today by almost all big language and translation models, including OpenAI's GPT, Google's BERT, and the translation models of Google, Microsoft, Meta and Amazon.